jbrown544/interlingual-topic-modeling/README.md

 [![Built with spaCy](https://img.shields.io/badge/made%20with%20❤%20and-spaCy-09a3d5.svg)](https://spacy.io)

-## Project Objective
+## Objective

 In this exploration, the primary goal is to discover methods for applying modern NLP thematic modeling to generate intuition over non-English language corpora without requiring source document translation.
-Secondary goals are to discover techniques for hyperparameter optimization and to develop reusable interlingual tools portable across language sources.
+Secondary goals are to discover techniques for parameter optimization and to develop reusable interlingual tools portable across language sources.
 Inputs into the processes will be unstructured therefore the design will make few assumptions allowing for flexibility with varied sources and languages.

 ![pyLDAvis Visualization](./img/header.png)